prashjet/oss4astro/package_and_test/README.md

 from pysequence.sequences import get_sequence
 ```

 But this is a bit of a pain!
 My recommendation would be to use code snippets such as these in the tests, rather than in the modules themselves.
-Which brings us nicely on to...
+Which brings us nicely on to testing...

 ## Testing

 Why test?

+- edge-cases

 ### Types of test

 - unit-tests
 - end-to-end tests
-- edge-cases

 ### Python `assert`

 ### Using `pytest`